gofer-engine/gofer-engine.github.io/channel-workflows/context-object.md

 The `set` functions will create the variable if it does not exist, and the `get` functions will return `undefined` if the variable does not exist.

 The `filtered` property of the `AckContext` is a boolean that is set to `true` if the message was filtered.
-This can be used to determine if the message was filtered or not in the ingestion flow before the acknowledgment config. _Note, this is ignored if a queue is used in the TCP Source._
+This can be used to determine if the message was filtered or not in the ingestion flow before the acknowledgment config. _Note, this is ignored if a queue is used in the Source._

 See [Queuing Workflows](./queuing.md) for more information on Queu Configs.